Awikat/Fullstackopen/README.md

 ## Process Followed

 ### 1. Understanding the Requirements
-We first reviewed the task requirements and understood the flow of events that occur when interacting with the **Notes App**.
+I first reviewed the task requirements and understood the flow of events that occur when interacting with the **Notes App**.
 This included:
 - Opening the app in both the traditional and SPA versions.
 - Adding a new note to the app and how it interacts with the server.

 ### 2. Diagram Creation with Mermaid Syntax
-The task required us to visualize the sequence of events using **Mermaid syntax** in a Markdown file (`.md`).
-We created sequence diagrams that represent the communication between the **browser** and the **server** for various actions like:
+The task required me to visualize the sequence of events using **Mermaid syntax** in a Markdown file (`.md`).
+I created sequence diagrams that represent the communication between the **browser** and the **server** for various actions like:
 - Fetching data when the app is loaded.
 - Creating a new note and updating the UI dynamically.